GVR Report cover Medical Tourism Market Size, Share & Trends Report

 • Report ID: GVR-2-68038-508-3

-• Number of Pages: 100
+• Number of Report Pages: 269

-• Historical Range: 2016 - 2020
+• Historical Range: 2018 - 2023

 • Industry: Healthcare

 In developing countries such as Thailand and Malaysia, a high-quality treatment can be availed at a lower cost, than in developed countries.
 Even though the cost of treatments in developing countries is minimal, the quality of the procedure is not compromised due to the availability of resources at relatively lower costs.
 This factor results in the influx of people to avail of health services in these countries.
+For instance, an angioplasty procedure costs around USD 55,000 to USD 57,000 for an individual in the U.S., compared to around USD 2,500 to USD 3,500 in Malaysia.
+People travel for treatment from America and Europe to Singapore, Malaysia, India, and Thailand, saving between 55% and 70% on medical costs.

 Furthermore, delaying necessary treatments might worsen pre-existing conditions, and the risks associated with delaying various surgeries can lead to other complications.
 For instance, delaying hip replacement surgery can lead to deterioration of the hip joint, limited mobility, and an increase in pain.
 In addition, the possibility of undergoing minimally invasive surgery, such as hip resurfacing, would no longer be an option for the patient.

-Similarly, delaying a root canal treatment can lead to the destruction of the tooth, resulting in tooth loss.
-For instance, in developed countries like the UK and Canada, there is at least a 4-week wait between the time a patient makes an appointment and the time he/she can see the physician.
+Similarly, delaying root canal treatment can lead to the destruction of the tooth, resulting in tooth loss.
+For instance, in developed countries such as the UK and Canada, there is at least a 4-week wait between the time a patient makes an appointment and the time he/she can see the physician.
 Canada has the highest percentage of patients (36%) who have to wait 6 days or more for an appointment with a doctor.
 In the UK, waiting lists for non-essential surgeries, such as knee reconstructions, are up to 18 months, while in Australia and Canada, they can take up to 2 years.

 Country Insights